APPLICATION DETAILS COMING SOON!

 SPACE REQUESTS

-Upon being extended an invitation to exhibit in The 65th Winter Park Sidewalk Art Festival, your application status will change to confirmed only after your acceptance and payment of the $575.00 booth fee.
-At that time, refer to the site map available at /Festival-Maps-10-369.html) and email three (3) space preferences to artistinfo@wpsaf.org by our deadline of Monday, December 4, 2023, Midnight, EST.
+Upon being extended an invitation to exhibit in The 67th Winter Park Sidewalk Art Festival, your application status will change to confirmed only after your acceptance and payment of the $575.00 Exhibitor/Booth Fee.
+At that time, refer to the site map available at Festival Maps and email three (3) space preferences to artistinfo@wpsaf.org by our deadline of Tuesday, December 9, 2025, Midnight, EST. The WPSAF Policies Regarding Space Assignments are posted in full on the website under “Jury & Space Information”.

 Changes made to Central Park by the City of Winter Park in the Festival area may result in the layout being changed without notice.